wwang2/uni-diffsim/README.md

 # on unifying differentiable simulations

-> “All chaos is order misunderstood.”
-> — Alexander Pope
+> “All chaos is order misunderstood.”    — Alexander Pope

-This repository explores questions I've wondered about for years:
+This project explores a question I've wondered about for years:

 > What does it mean to "differentiate through simulation"?